pauliacomi/pyGAPS/docs/manual/isotherm.rst

 --------

-In pyGAPS, an isotherm can be represented in two ways: as a :meth:`~pygaps.classes.pointisotherm.PointIsotherm` object or as a :meth:`~pygaps.classes.modelisotherm.ModelIsotherm` object.
+In pyGAPS, an isotherm can be represented in two ways: as a :meth:`~pygaps.core.pointisotherm.PointIsotherm` object or as a :meth:`~pygaps.core.modelisotherm.ModelIsotherm` object.
 These two classes have many common methods and attributes, but they differ in the way they hold the relationship between pressure and loading: